Monday, April 8, 1991

 “Five Man Army”

 Five Man Army “makes the dub inspiration explicit, with a clattering percussion line, moderate reverb on the guitar and drums, and Andy’s exquisite falsetto flitting over the chorus.”
-AMG It is “a highpoint of the album and the one most evidently an inheritor of the UK reggae subgenres that prefigure it.”
-IB-34 The track is “all throbbing, spidery bass, reverb-soaked-up-picks on the guitar syncopated rim clicks and little riffs on something that sounds like a synthesized melodica.”
-IB-34
+AM It is “a highpoint of the album and the one most evidently an inheritor of the UK reggae subgenres that prefigure it.”
+IB-34 In fact, Paste magazine’s Ted Davis calls it “the album’s clear highlight.”
+PM

 “Be Thankful for What You’ve Got”

 This is a “lovely, if lesser known, paean to the virtues of gratitude.”
 IB-72 It “is quite close to the smooth soul tune conjured by its title.”
-AMG “It’s fair to say that the message of this song is precisely the opposite of what was on offer in most American hip-hop.”
+AM “It’s fair to say that the message of this song is precisely the opposite of what was on offer in most American hip-hop.”
 IB-73

 The original version of “Be Thankful for What You’ve Got” was by William DeVaughn in 1974.
 “It’s languid, funky, with an insistent beat layered in the sumptuous instrumentation so typical of the era’s productions.”
 IB-75 Rather than just sample a few bars of the song, though, Massive Attack “produced what amounts to a thoughtful cover, but using production techniques suited to the hip-hop era.”
 IB-73